Yes, know them, then break them.

 Some of the rules are nonsense anyway.

-Some 'rules of writing' that you can do without
+Some 'rules of writing' that you can ignore

 Never start a sentence with ‘but’.
 Heard that one?
 The great guru of English usage Henry Fowler does it.
 The same goes for And.
 (Do it for emphasis, but no more than once every six months.)